michaelbertoni/michaelbertoni.fr/about.md

 My name is Michael Bertoni, I am a French software engineer currently specialized in DevOps activities.

 My brain goes from one obsession to the other, I hope this blog will follow the same process.
-So don't worry if you read an article about container orchestretion after an article that deals with the latest Twitch streamer I am following.
+So don't worry if you stumble upon an article about container orchestration after reading an article that deals with the latest Twitch streamer I am following.

 ### Contact me